 Step 1: Determine Feasibility

 It is important to determine the need for a local chapter in your area.
 Chapters provide the opportunity for additional education and networking among colleagues.
-Additionally, be sure to determine that there are a sufficient number of members and potential members in the geographical area to support the formal structure of a chapter (at least 25).
+Additionally, be sure to determine that there are a sufficient number of nurses in the geographical area to support the formal structure of a chapter.

 - Establish proposed boundaries of the new chapter.
 Keep in mind: